planess/offline-backend-angular/projects/offline-network/README.md

 This package helps to keep active development if internet connection is out for short time.

-How it works: system collects all http-request when connection is on and use the last obtained results replacing the real htt-requests by saved copies when internet connection it off.
+How it works: system collects all http-request when connection is on and use the **last successfully** obtained results replacing the real htt-requests by saved copies when internet connection it off.

 # Setup